CIA activities in the Philippines: Martial law in the Philippines

 Marcos insisted he was going to eradicate corruption through the imposition of martial law.
 Many people questioned the reason behind Marcos declaring martial law.
 In this decree, the entire country of the Philippines was considered a land reform area.
 Peasants were supposed to be given land as a part of this agreement, but when the martial rule ended, less than four percent of peasants owned their land.
-Only the enemies of Marcos lost their land in the martial law.
+Only the enemies of Marcos lost their land during martial law.
 These enemies of Marcos saw their land and businesses taken from them and given to friends and associates of Marcos.
 The Lopez Clan perhaps suffered the most as Marcos seized all of their profitable businesses.
 Matters had deteriorated so significantly that the nephew of the former vice president, Geny Lopez, was thrown in jail for being involved in a plot to assassinate the President.
 With hopes of securing the release of Geny, the Lopez family was forced to give up more of their businesses to Marcos.
 He inherited the electric company and TV network but did not keep his end of the deal and Geny remained in jail.
 These events continued the trend of Marcos and those close to him receiving benefits that had been taken from others.
 This became known as "crony capitalism."
 The idea of crony capitalism centered around the fact that all major corporations and business interests in the Philippines were controlled by the Marcos family or his close friends and allies.
 In all, the Marcos family controlled eighteen companies, and the Marcos administration issued formal decrees specifically designed to hurt competition (thus helping themselves) and to "pamper" his cronies.
 It became clear by July 1973 that Marcos’ plan was not well perceived by the people of the Philippines.Foreign Relations of the United States, 1969–1976, Volume E–12, Documents on East and Southeast Asia, 1973–1976 - Office of the Historian The year 1973 is well documented for internal communications about the status of the Marcos administration.
-Documents show that the greater concern was continued U.S. access to bases and protection of U.S. investment rather than martial law.
-Kissinger went on to acknowledge that Philippine government statements about reviewing past treaties with the U.S. were to satiate a malcontent citizenry.
-Kissinger did point to decreased U.S. grant payments; this explanation for why the Philippine population was unhappy was expanded upon too much, but the focus on continued dealings remained.
+Documents show that the greater concern was continued US access to bases and protection of US investment rather than martial law.
+Kissinger went on to acknowledge that Philippine government statements about reviewing past treaties with the US were to satiate a malcontent citizenry.
+Kissinger did point to decreased US grant payments; this explanation for why the Philippine population was unhappy was expanded upon too much, but the focus on continued dealings remained.
 In April 1973, Henry Kissinger advised Nixon about assisting the Marcos administration with its insurgency issue.